Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (e) $\rightarrow$

-Consequently, the resultant of these two force vectors, which is obtained by the graphical method, is toward $\searrow$.
+Consequently, the resultant of these two force vectors, obtained using the graphical method, is directed downward and to the right ($\searrow$).
 Hence, the correct answer is (c).

 Problem (13): A satellite weighing $M$ takes a time of $T$ to complete a revolution around a planet.
 Now assume that the satellite had three times as much mass.
 What changes would occur for the time of circling around the planet at the same altitude?